NIRISS Bright Limits

 † Bright limit varies by wavelength.
 The table lists the wavelength at which saturation first occurs for an A0V star.

-‡ Magnitude in NIRISS filters assuming an average A0V star has the same magnitude in all filters and using the Bohlin Sirius model (2020) as a template for this average star at magnitude -1.401.
+‡ The magnitude in NIRISS filters are equivalent to the previous "Vegamag" system where the CALSPEC Sirius model from Bohlin 2022 is used as a template for an A0V star with a magnitude of -1.395 in all filters (Rieke et al. 2022).
 Note that quoted bright limits will vary for different spectral types.

 NIRISS imaging bright limits